metno/emep-ctm/Intro.rst

 code source files.

-It is important to note that the code is provided "as it is", and EMEP/MSC-W has very limited resources with which to support usage of the code.
+It is important to note that the code is provided "as it is", and EMEP/MSC-W has limited resources with which to support usage of the code.

 .. _`sec-compinf`: